Sigfried/treelike/README.md

 ### Explore CSV or JSON files from SQL queries or spreadsheets

-TreeLike is an experimental tool providing a quick way to understand the shape of the data in a CSV file.[^1]
+TreeLike is an experimental tool providing a quick way to understand the shape of multi-dimensional data in a tabular CSV or JSON file.

-[^1]: Or a spreadsheet or SQL query or SAS data set, or any other data arranged in rows and columns and saved as CSV or JSON.

 [Demo](../treelike/demo.html) (you'll need a data file, how about: [MySQL world data](https://raw.github.com/Sigfried/treelike/master/data/mysql_world_data.csv))